Building a Park

 - The department is upgrading the existing softball infield at Stevens Field with the City’s first synthetic turf infield.

-- An expanded Rose Garden shelter will open in the summer of 2017 at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.
+- An expanded Rose Garden shelter recently opened at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.

 - Yauger Park ballfield lights on fields two and three will be fully replaced.

-- The department is working to develop a new playground, pathway, and upgraded basketball court at Margaret McKenny Park.
+- The department is working to develop a new playground and pathway at Margaret McKenny Park.

 - After twenty years of operation, the Heritage Fountain mechanical system has been fully replaced.